 Please share this post to give your family and friends a chance to try it out too.

 Get instant relief from DOMS (Delayed Onset Muscle Soreness) ease stress and eliminate toxins from the body with this soothing Epsom Salts Lavender Bath.

-- 2 cups / 390g Epsom Salts
+- 2 cups Epsom Salt

-- ½ cup / 150g baking soda
+- ½ cup baking soda

 - 3 drops lavender essential oil

-- In a large bowl, mix epsom salts, baking soda and lavender essential oil.
+In a large bowl, mix epsom salts, baking soda and lavender essential oil.

-- Store in a large glass container with a tight fitting lid.
+Store in a large glass container with a tight fitting lid.

-- When ready for bath, add ½ cup of your salt mix to the bath water.
+When ready for bath, add 1/2 cup of your salt mix to the bath water.